 The Lephalale CBD and the Onverwacht Node are consolidated around route D1675/ Nelson Mandela Drive that traverses the town from west to east.
 The other two nodes are located along the main route that traverses Marapong township - route D2816.
 As a whole, the activity nodes in the area have a linear structure.
 Lephalale CBD is predominantly located to the north of route D1675 and along the western side of route R510.
 The Moloko River has prohibited the CBD from developing along the eastern side of route R510.
-The Moloko River has prohibited the CBD, while the access road to Marapong Township is found about 13km further westward.
+The Onverwacht Node is located approximately 3km to the west of the CBD, while the access road to Marapong Township is found about 13km further westward.
 The township is situated about 3km to the east of the road, separated from route D2001 by the Matimba power station.
 The result of this spatial structure is that Marapong Township is situated about 17km from the Onverwacht Node (by road) and more than 21km from the CBD.